Artificial Intelligence: Is AI ready for marketing? Are marketers ready for AI?

 - Variety, since with 8,000 different types of marketing software, many analytics can’t be compared apples to apples.

-- Veracity of analytics, since “garbage in garbage out” applies to AI.
+- The veracity of analytics, since “garbage in garbage out” applies to AI.

 - Value, since fewer marketers use analytics today than did earlier in 2018.